-A platform and even cafe near the church offer decent views of the Black Sea, where a now lost Apollo Temple built by Hadrian once stood.
+A platform and even cafe near the church offer decent views of the Black Sea.
+Somewhere around here, a now lost Apollo Temple built by Hadrian once stood.

 I didn’t end up visiting Boztepe until my last day in town, when I had hours to kill before my long bus ride to Kars.
 But the trek up the hill turned out to be one of my fondest memories of Trabzon.

 Depending on your location, you could try visiting in the morning to have breakfast at the top.
 Presumably, the views look great around sunset as well.